Bubblin-Superbooks/we/README.md

 ### TABLET FIRST & OFFLINE FIRST

-Best if consumed on a 9" tablet (iPad or Galaxy) but will work everywhere.
-A Superbook is generally [supported](https://bubblin.io/support) on all devices and desktops — viz. all viewports, all modern browsers and all operating systems.
-See the full list of devices covered.
+The book will work everywhere (from Apple Watch to OLED TVs), though it is best experienced on a 9" tablet (iPad) with a modern browser.
+We try to suppport all devices and desktops—viz. all viewports, all modern browsers and all operating systems.
+See our full list [here](https://bubblin.io/support).

-The live book is also _offline-first_ using a Service Worker, so no explicit download is required to read or share the book.
+The live book is also _offline-first_ using a Service Worker, so no explicit download is required to read or share the book OFFLINE.

 [![Publication: Live](https://img.shields.io/badge/Superbook-Published-brightgreen.svg)](https://bubblin.io/cover/we-by-eugene-zamyatin#frontmatter)